vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 });
 ```

-Now, when you run this file using Node.js, the middleware will work start as it's own process, without relying on the Nuxt.js.
+When you run this file using Node.js, the middleware will start its server without relying on Nuxt.js.

 You need to remove the Server Middleware module from the `nuxt.config.js` and configure the domain your middleware is using.